upb-lea/ElectricGrid.jl/README.md

 ```

 - Install from Github source:
-  - Clone the git and naviagte to the directory
+  - Clone the git and navigate to the directory
 ```
 git clone https://github.com/upb-lea/JuliaElectricGrid.jl.git
 ```